Are you a resident or nonresident?

 - Alimony paid.

-- Moving expenses (for military move only): if you drove, you can use mileage plus hotel; if you flew, the air ticket.
+- Moving expenses (for military move, and move to followingstates) if you drove, you can use mileage plus hotel; if you flew, the air ticket.

 - Name of the provider